-Our stop next at the 2019 Epcot International Festival of the Arts is the Deconstructed Dish Food Studio.
+Our stop next at Epcot’s International Festival of the Arts is the Deconstructed Dish Food Studio.
 This Walt Disney World dining review features real world photos of every food and dessert on the menu, and offer our reviews & thoughts on each dish.

 Deconstructed is one of many obnoxious and fairly meaningless buzzwords coined by self-proclaimed foodies (another good example) to make eating sound unnecessarily pretentious.
 I’m honestly a bit surprised this booth doesn’t specialize in an artisanal menu of farm to table fusion concepts locally sourced and curated for your noshing pleasure.